 Specific causes of these conditions are unknown but traumatic experiences, genetics, lifestyle, hormone imbalance, stress and diet are all contributing factors.
 Symptoms of anxiety and depression can be treated by drugs such as antidepressants, selective serotonin reuptake inhibitors, tricyclics, monoamine oxidase inhibitors, anti-anxiety drugs, and beta blockers.
 Though these drugs can keep symptoms of anxiety and depression under control, they do not cure the cause of the symptoms and each has a long list of potential side effects associated with them.

 Recently two separate studies published in the Public Library of Science and in Behavioral Research and Therapy found that meditation and mindfulness have positive effects on mental and physical health.
 Among these positive effects on mental health was the ability to manage anxiety and depression.

 Mindfulness is a heightened state of awareness which involves being tuned into the present moment rather than moments in the past or future.
 Any activity (including meditation) can be done with mindfulness just by tuning into what we are currently experiencing through all of our senses.

 Mindfulness and meditation both have positive impacts on the part of the brain that is responsible for anxiety and depression.
 Local establishments such as yoga studios, alternative health centers, and houses of worship may offer meditation or mindfulness classes that can teach you how to manage anxiety and depression.

-If you’re looking for an Endocrine Doctor in Houston, Texas, or if you’ve dealing with chronic conditions you’ve been unable to resolve, we’d love to bring you in for a complimentary consultation to discuss your specific needs.
-Call us today, or fill out the contact form on the right, and we’ll return your call shortly.
+If you’re looking for an Endocrine Doctor in Houston, Texas, or if you’ve been dealing with chronic conditions you’ve been unable to resolve, we’d love to bring you in for a complimentary consultation to discuss your specific needs.
+Call us today, or contact us online here.